fadhilfath/CustomerDataAnalysis/src/hackathons/bitcoin/index.md

 - The price change does not happen immediately; it will take effect after 2 to 5 tweets
 - When a word _x_ is said, the price is changed by _d(x)_.
 - Only these words matter:
-  - game, news, money, fun, good, actor, news, movies, tech, music, people, apple, google
+  - game, news, money, fun, good, actor, movies, tech, music, people, apple, google

 ## Bot